josh548/squirrel-csharp/docs/builtin-operators.md

 print
 -----
 Prints a string to the console.
+Returns `null`.

 ```
 (print "hello world!\n")